jin-guo/COMP598_Fall2020/README.md

 ## Description
 This course is going to explore how to build an intelligent system from a software engineering perspective, from requirement gathering and analysis to deployment and maintenance.
+We will also touch AI ethics and its implications to design.

 ## Expected Outcome